-There are many ways to make bread pudding and just as many different names for it.
-My version is one I grew up with, made by my Grandmother, who used left over bread crusts and the NEVER eaten by us kids, heels of loaves.
-I can remember gorging myself on it’s spongy goodness until I felt sick.
+My version of bread pudding is one I grew up with, made by my Grandmother, who used left over bread crusts and heels of loaves we kids never liked.
+I can remember gorging myself on this puddings spongy goodness until I felt sick.
 This recipe was passed down to my Grandmother from her Mother, who living through 2 wartime experiences didn’t let anything go to waste, especially food.
-This would have been quite a treat with it’s luxurious ingredients that we take for granted today.
-Households had to get by with minimal amounts of basics and often went without all together.
-Most of us don’t think twice about not having access to food and such things as bread crusts or stale bread are just tossed into the bin without regard.
-Bread pudding always reminds me of my Grandmother’s war stories and what it must have been like to NOT have access to basic food staples.
-Another reason of course, is that bread pudding is simply delicious and for added flavour I use pure maple syrup instead of granulated sugar.
+This would have been quite a treat in those tough times with its luxurious ingredients such as raisins and spice that we take for granted today.

 8 to 10 slices stale bread (egg or white work best)